-Home / Professional Development / Awards / Researchers / Robert M. Berne Distinguished Lectureship
+Home / Professional Development / APS Awards / Researchers / Robert M. Berne Distinguished Lectureship

 Award at a Glance

-Award amount: $1,000, up to $2000 in travel reimbursement, reimbursement of the advanced registration to the APS annual meeting, and a ticket to the banquet of the CV section
+Award amount: $1,000, plus up to $2,000 in travel expense reimbursement, reimbursement of the early registration fee to the American Physiology Summit and a complimentary ticket to the CV section banquet.

 Past Awardees